Security

 What we'll cover

-Encryption is a critical tool that business owners like you use to protect data, establish customer trust, and maintain regulatory compliance.
 Whether you realize it or not, encryption is used in nearly every digital business interaction.
-In fact, when you clicked a link to read this article, your web browser used a type of encryption to secure your connection to our website.
+When you clicked a link to read this article, your web browser used a type of encryption to secure your connection to our website.

 What is data encryption, and how does it work?

-Data encryption is a security mechanism that converts your company’s plaintext data into encoded information called ciphertext.
-The cryptic text or numbers can be decoded only with a unique key that’s provided at the time of encryption.
+Data encryption is a security mechanism that converts your company's plaintext data into encoded information called ciphertext.
+The cryptic text or numbers can be decoded only with a unique key provided at the time of encryption.

-7 data encryption methods to secure your business data
+6 data encryption methods to secure your business data

 Different encryption methods are based on the type of keys used, encryption key length, and size of the data blocks encrypted.
-Here are some of the top encryption methods that you can use to safeguard sensitive data for your small business.

 1. Advanced Encryption Standard (AES)

-Advanced Encryption Standard is a symmetric encryption algorithm that encrypts data blocks of 128 bits at a time.
+The Advanced Encryption Standard (AES) is a symmetric encryption algorithm that encrypts data blocks of 128 bits at a time.
 It uses keys of 128, 192, and 256 bits to encrypt these data blocks.
 The 256-bit key encrypts data in 14 rounds, the 192-bit key in 12 rounds, and the 128-bit key in 10 rounds.
 Each round consists of several steps of substitution, transposition, mixing of plaintext, and more.

 You can use AES for Wi-Fi security, mobile app encryption, file encryption, and secure sockets layer/transport layer security (SSL/TLS).
 In fact, your web browser is currently using AES to encrypt your connection to this website.